davidly/wordle/README.md

       a solution, it's because there are multiple answers that fit.
 Use -g to override the starting guess.
     * -i Interactive mode to have this app solve Wordle for you if you're playing online
     * -p Play wordle with randomly generated solutions
-    * -f Like the default mode, but run it 4 times and show the best and worst starting words
+    * -f Like the default mode, but run it 4 times using every word in the dictionary as a starting word.

 To use this app as a tool to solve a the day's game, use -i.
 To specifiy your own starting word, use -g:guess.